-- fluctuations in oil, natural gas and NGL prices and production due to weather and other natural and economic forces; - a reduction in demand for our products by the petrochemical, refining or heating industries; - · the effects of our debt level on our future financial and operating flexibility; - a decline in the volumes of NGLs delivered by our facilities; - · the failure of our credit risk management efforts to adequately protect us against customer non-payment; - · terrorist attacks aimed at our facilities; and - our failure to successfully integrate our operations with assets or companies we acquire.
+- · fluctuations in oil, natural gas and NGL prices and production due to weather and other natural and economic forces; - a reduction in demand for our products by the petrochemical, refining or heating industries; - the effects of our debt level on our future financial and operating flexibility; - a decline in the volumes of NGLs delivered by our facilities; - the failure of our credit risk management efforts to adequately protect us against customer non-payment; - · terrorist attacks aimed at our facilities; and - · our failure to successfully integrate our operations with assets or companies we acquire.

 You should not put undue reliance on any forward-looking statements.
-When considering forward-looking statements, please review the risk factors described under "Risk Factors" in this prospectus supplement and in the accompanying prospectus and in Enterprise Parent's Annual Report on Form 10-K for the year ended December 31, 2007, which was filed with the Securities and Exchange Commission on February 29, 2008, as well as its subsequent Quarterly Reports on Form 10-Q.
+When considering forward-looking statements, please review the risk factors described under "Risk Factors" in this prospectus supplement and in the accompanying prospectus and in Enterprise Parent's Annual Report on Form 10-K for the year ended December 31, 2008, as well as its subsequent Quarterly Report on Form 10-Q.